Cloudflare Sandboxes and Pipelock: Two-Layer Egress Control for AI Agents

 Further reading

-Cloudflare feature descriptions are based on public documentation reviewed on April 13, 2026.
+Cloudflare feature descriptions are based on public documentation and blog posts reviewed April 13-18, 2026 (Sandboxes + Outbound Workers changelog April 13; Mesh, Enterprise MCP, Managed OAuth posts April 14).
 Features and capabilities may change.
 Check Cloudflare’s current documentation for the latest.